GSA/fedramp-gov/_posts/2018-1-31-new-conmon-documents-available.md

 * Make it easier to reference aspects of the process that previously were not documented
 * Create structure in parts of the process that may have been interpreted differently by CSPs and JAB Reviewers

-The documents listed below were recently posted to the FedRAMP website.
+These documents listed below were recently posted to the FedRAMP website.
 Some of these are **updated versions of existing documents** and others are **entirely new documents**.

 Updates to existing documents include: